16 Super-Easy Ways to Reduce Your AC Costs

 The roof of a home is directly exposed to the sun, heating the upper portion faster than the rest of the house.
 The upper part is then at a higher temperature than the rest of the home, requiring more cooling.

-At night time when you are going to bed, you can then turn the air conditioner on and operate it at a slightly lower power setting.
+At night time, when you are going to bed, you can then turn the air conditioner on and operate it at a slightly lower power setting.
+Read this article to learn about the ideal sleeping temperature and how to achieve it.

 For an environmentally friendly way of saving energy and increasing natural scenic greenery, homeowners could plant more shrubs and trees, particularly on the south and west sides of the home.
 Planting bushes and other foliage-based greenery in front of windows block the sunlight from entering the house in the first place and absorbs the heat, resulting in cooler indoor temperatures.